How Kerb-to-flight passenger flow management is transforming Birmingham Airport

 More passengers.
 More challenges

 With passenger numbers rising, BHX wanted to gain better insights into how customers move and use facilities from arrival to departure.
-While BHX manually measured passengers via its security processes, it only reflected 10% of travellers – meaning it was relying far too much on assumptions.
+While BHX manually measured passengers via its security processes, it only reflected 10% of travellers – meaning it relied too much on assumptions.

-The airport needed a platform that could accurately capture the flow of passengers across the airport, no matter the physical layout, and make sense of that data so they could better optimise resources, increase revenue opportunities and smooth the passenger experience.
+The airport needed a platform that could accurately capture the flow of passengers across the airport, no matter the physical layout, and make sense of that data to better optimise resources, increase revenue opportunities and smooth the passenger experience.

 The all-knowing airport.

-Following the implementation of Veovo’s queue measurement solutions, the results were indisputable – a near-trebling of data capturing capabilities, as well as the ability to keep passengers informed and relaxed by displaying accurate wait times in its processes.
+Following the implementation of Veovo’s passenger predictability solution, the results were indisputable – a near-trebling of data capturing capabilities, as well as the ability to keep passengers informed and relaxed by displaying accurate wait times in its processes.

-With the expansion to airport-wide flow management, BHX now receives detailed insights around customer occupancy, dwell time and movement patterns, both in individual areas, as well as holistically.
+With the expansion to airport-wide flow management, BHX now receives detailed insights around customer occupancy, dwell time and movement patterns, both in individual areas and holistically.
 With a seamless understanding of the interconnections between customers, flights and processes, BHX now has real-time situational awareness across the entire airport ecosystem.

 year-on-year reduction in security queue length